inBeat/inbeat-website/content/top-influencers/instagram/nutrition/germany/berlin/_index.md

 ---
-title: Top 10 Nutrition Instagram Influencers In Berlin In 2023
+title: Top 10 Nutrition Instagram Influencers In Berlin In 2024
 description: >-
-  Find top nutrition Instagram influencers in Berlin in 2023.
-Most popular hashtags: #berlin #fitness #motivation #bodybuilding.
+  Find top nutrition Instagram influencers in Berlin in 2024.
+Most popular hashtags: #berlin #fitness #nutrition #training.
 platform: Instagram
-hits: 26
+hits: 35
-text_top: Analyze the best Instagram profiles on inBeat.
+text_top: Identify the top-rated Instagram influencers on inBeat.
-text_bottom: Our platform has 26 Instagram influencers like this in Berlin, Germany for you to collaborate.
+text_bottom: Our search engine aggregates 35 Instagram influencers like this in Berlin, Germany for you to connect with.
 profiles:
   - username: "yul_oeltze"
     fullname: >-